Dr Mollie-Kate Specialises In

 Dr Mollie-Kate’s Qualifications & Education

-Mollie is a Counselling Psychologist and current Graduate Member of the PSI.
+Mollie is a Chartered Counselling Psychologist and member of the PSI.
 She completed a B.A.
 (Hons.) at Trinity College Dublin (TCD) followed by a Professional Doctorate in Counselling Psychology, also at TCD.
 Her Professional Doctorate included four positions working in hospital and primary care settings as a supervised Trainee Counselling Psychologist while obtaining skills in psychological practice, assessment and research.
 She has also obtained a Certificate in Attachment Theory.

 Mollie has worked in a variety of clinical services in both a hospital and community setting working with clients across the lifespan presenting with a range of mental health difficulties.
 She has also worked in the HSE child & adolescent psychology primary care services (including family therapy) and in a 3rd level short-term student counselling setting.